xaynetwork/xaynet/README.md

 ## Making federated learning easy for developers
 Frameworks for machine learning - including those expressly for federated learning - exist already.
 These frameworks typically require the use of specific machine learning technology - for example tensorflow - or facilitate federated learning of cross-silo use cases - for example in collaborative learning across a limited number of hospitals.

 We want to give developers more freedom of choice and abilities in the creation of federated learning software.
 By doing this, we hope to also increase the pace and scope of adoption of federated learning in practice.

 Concretely, we provide developers with:
-- [**My AI tools**] the flexibility to use the machine-learning frameworks and tools of their choice,
+- **My AI tools:** The flexibility to use the machine-learning frameworks and tools of their choice.
-- [**My app dev tools**] the ability to integrate federated learning into apps written in Dart, Flutter or other languages of choice,
+- **My app dev tools:** The ability to integrate federated learning into apps written in Dart, Flutter or other languages of choice.
-- [**“Federated learning” everywhere**] the ability to run federated learning everywhere - be it desktop browsers, smartphones or micro-controllers,
+- **"Federated learning" everywhere:**: The ability to run federated learning everywhere - be it desktop browsers, smartphones or micro-controllers.
-- [**“Federated learning” inside**] a simple integration means of making an AI application ready for federated learning,
+- **"Federated learning" inside:**: A simple integration means of making an AI application ready for federated learning.
-- [**Privacy by design**] a communication protocol for federated learning that scales, is secure, and preserves the privacy of participating devices.
+- **Privacy by design:** A communication protocol for federated learning that scales, is secure, and preserves the privacy of participating devices.

 ## The case for writing this framework in Rust